gemini-hlsw/lucuma-itc/README.md

 * Boopickle: 262216

 ## Cache flushing

 The only reason for the remote values to be stale is if the old itc changes (happens not very often) `lucuma-itc` will check on startup and verify if the itc data has changed.
 If so it will flush the whole cache

-## Use legacy itc code
+## `git lfs` and Legacy ITC Code

 The itc calculations are mostly done in java and scala using legacy technologies, in particular libraries like scala 2.11, scalaz, argonaut.
 We were wrapping this code in an http server but that incurred considerable overhead especially when the graph data was needed.
-As an alternative we can now directly call the java code but given the use of legacy libraries this

-requires the jar files to be loaded dynamically by the application and be called via reflection with a custom classloader
+As an alternative we can now directly call the java code but given the use of legacy libraries this requires the jar files to be loaded dynamically by the application and be called via reflection with a custom classloader

-In case the code in ocs2 changes we need to update the jar files using the update.sh script

-## jar files

-The jar files are fairly large (they contain the data files used to calculate the itc results) Given github limitations these need to be stored in git lfs
+In case the code in ocs2 changes we need to update the jar files using the `update.sh` script.
+The jar files are fairly large (they contain the data files used to calculate the itc results).
+Given github limitations these need to be stored in `git lfs`.

+[Install `git lfs`](https://git-lfs.com) to get the necessary jar files.

 ## Long term

 Ideally we'd port the old ITC codebase and integrate it here.
 This is no small task but an initial attempt was started on the `legacy-port` branch

 ## Buildpacks

 This project needs the following buildpacks to be used in heroku (order is important)

 ```